wh-alice/mig_visualstudio/vs/reference/accessibility-tips-and-tricks.md

 >  The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
 To change your settings, choose **Import and Export Settings** on the **Tools** menu.
 For more information, see [Customizing Development Settings in Visual Studio](http://msdn.microsoft.com/en-us/22c4debb-4e31-47a8-8f19-16f328d7dcd3).

 ## Save Your IDE Settings
- You can customize your IDE experience by saving your window layout, keyboard mapping scheme, and other preferences for use on your current computer and on other computers.
-For more information, see [How to: Share Settings Between Computers](http://msdn.microsoft.com/en-us/1131fb10-35c1-42da-9cd8-91aa3235b882) and [Customizing Development Settings in Visual Studio](http://msdn.microsoft.com/en-us/22c4debb-4e31-47a8-8f19-16f328d7dcd3).
+ You can customize your IDE experience by saving your window layout, keyboard mapping scheme, and other preferences.
+For more information, see [Customizing Development Settings in Visual Studio](http://msdn.microsoft.com/en-us/22c4debb-4e31-47a8-8f19-16f328d7dcd3).

 ## Common Windows Shortcut Key Combinations
  You can use many of the standard Windows shortcut key combinations to perform tasks within [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)].
 Some of these shortcut key combinations include: